 Craftspeople currently known

-- Kyles Camans – not currently selling to the public, only clubs
+- Kyles Camans – Joinery business and part-time caman maker.
+Not currently selling to the public, only clubs.

 - BBC, The Art of the Caman

 - ‘The Caman Maker’, The Oban Times (15 June 1946)